mariuszkrzyzopolski/Ai_game/movie_recommender/readme.md

 You can run script with python main.py

+pip install numpy

 For example:

-python main.py --user 'Paweł Czapiewski' --score-type Euclidean
+python3 main.py --user 'Paweł Czapiewski' --score-type Euclidean

 Example results:

-Recommended movie for for you:
+Recommended movie for you:
 Dictator,
 The Transporter,
 Rush Hour 3,